Commission

 Why did I compose such a piece where the music that the audience can hear is only slightly changing, and where the audience’s view is blocked so that they are not shown what is happening in real time during the performance, but are made to grasp what is happening by actively viewing photos and videos on social media after the performance?
 The reason is that I want people to be more aware and sensitive to the things that are hard to notice in their daily lives, the things that they see but don’t think about because they take them for granted, and the things that are slowly but surely changing in our society.

 I have lived in Japan for many years now, and the parts of my life that are familiar to me are slowly but surely changing.
 For example, when I was in elementary school, most of the people who worked part-time at convenience stores and fast food restaurants were Japanese (as far as I am aware).
-As I progressed through junior high school, high school, and college, the part-time workers at such restaurants shifted from Japanese to Chinese and Korean, and recently, I have the impression that they are shifting even further to Southeast Asian and Arab people.
-At the time of composing this piece, I was living in my parents' house in Yokohama, where I have lived for more than 20 years, and I saw more foreign people living in my neighborhood than ever before.
+As I progressed through junior high school, high school, and university, the part-time workers at such restaurants shifted from Japanese to Chinese and Korean, and recently, I have the impression that they are shifting even further to Southeast Asian people.
+At the time of composing this piece, I was living in my parents’ house in Yokohama, where I have lived for more than 20 years, and I saw more foreign people living in my neighborhood than ever before.

-I will not go into detail here, but in addition to the problem of foreign students, there is also the problem of technical intern trainees.
 These problems are sometimes reported in the news, but perhaps because of the overflow of information, many people are quickly swept away by other information and forget about it, or perhaps they pretend to ignore it.
-It has been said for a long time that Japan has a full range of services and that life in Japan is much more convenient than in other countries.
-However, the things that make these services possible have been changing with time.
-I sincerely hope that we Japanese need to face up to what makes Japanese services and convenience possible, and what we are sacrificing now.
+Some people say that Japan has a wide variety of services and that life is much more convenient than in other countries.
+But what makes this service and convenience possible?
+I sincerely hope that we Japanese need to face up to who makes Japanese services, convenience, and industries possible, and what we are sacrificing now.